ShunSakurai/easy_paste/README.md

 ### Maybe later
 - Save last used settings
-- Retain the order of the slices of a file
+- Enable the user to change result file name

 ### Features not coming
 - Support HTML format to count characters.
 It turned out some CSV formats include character counts